SeamlessMD Introduces Multi-Center PRO Quality Collaboratives

 Surgery and nursing providers from these centers meet once a month via conference call to benchmark and discuss PRO performance by using custom, benchmarking dashboards on SeamlessMD.
 PROs benchmarked include pain, anxiety, mobilization, etc. These interdisciplinary teams from the centers use the dashboards to identify high performers and those high performers share to achieve better outcomes.
 This allows participating teams to get better together and advance thought leadership in their respective arenas.

-The benefits of this novel PRO quality collaborative have been tremendous and Dr. Louis Perrault (Chief of Cardiac Surgery, Montreal Heart Institute) is presenting these efforts at this year’s AATS annual symposium.
+The benefits of this novel PRO quality collaborative have been tremendous and Dr. Louis Perrault (Chief of Cardiac Surgery, Montreal Heart Institute) is presented these efforts at the 2019 AATS annual symposium.

 Interested in learning more about PRO Quality Collaboratives?